Adobe Pueblo Revival Architecture in Phoenix, Arizona

 The small Adobe units provide great flexibility in the design and construction of earth buildings.
-Adobe bricks can be easily cut for fitting and can be provided with holes for reinforcing and services.
+So, Adobe bricks can be easily cut for fitting and can be provided with holes for reinforcing and services.

 Typically made of mud, their low profile and thick walls protect their occupants and regulate indoor temperatures in the harsh desert surroundings.
-Pueblo-style architects borrowed some of these ideas to create a look that paid homage to the region’s history.
+So, Pueblo-style architects borrowed some of these ideas to create a look that paid homage to the region’s history.

-Earthy materials.
+- Earthy materials.
 Pueblo-style homes are sometimes made of traditional adobe (sun-dried mud), but can also be built with concrete, stucco or mortar.

-Enclosed courtyards.
-As traditional Indian Pueblos were organized around a common space, pueblo homes often incorporate a sheltered courtyard or patio.
+- Enclosed courtyards.
+As traditional Indian Pueblos were organized around a common space, Pueblo homes often incorporate a sheltered courtyard or patio.

-Rounded exteriors with square windows.
+- Rounded exteriors with square windows.
 These reflect the look of the traditional Indian Pueblos.

-Flat or sloping roofs with parapets.
+- Flat or sloping roofs with parapets.
 Parapets are low walls that extend above the roofline; drainage canals called canales sometimes extend through them.

-La Fonda Hotel.
-A Santa Fe landmark, built in 1922, not only serves as a prominent example of pueblo architecture, but also features the paintings, trimwork and decor of local artisans.
+- La Fonda Hotel.
+A Santa Fe landmark, built in 1922, not only serves as a prominent example of Pueblo architecture, but also features the paintings, trimwork and decor of local artisans.

-Canyon Road homes.
-Santa Fe’s Canyon Road, home to its fabled arts colony, boasts numerous examples of the city’s signature pueblo homes.
-Because of its dedication to preserving its historic pueblo style, Canyon Road was named one of the American Planning Association’s “10 Great Streets for 2007.”
+- Canyon Road homes.
+Santa Fe’s Canyon Road, home to its fabled arts colony, boasts numerous examples of the city’s signature Pueblo homes.
+Because of its dedication to preserving its historic Pueblo style, Canyon Road was named one of the American Planning Association’s “10 Great Streets for 2007.”

-Las Acequias Ranch.
-A farmhouse north of Santa Fe is one of the hallmark creations of noted pueblo revival architect John Gaw Meem.
+- Las Acequias Ranch.
+A farmhouse north of Santa Fe is one of the hallmark creations of noted Pueblo revival architect John Gaw Meem.